-Why Have REPLACE INTO and INSERT ... on DUPLICATE KEY UPDATE?
+Why have REPLACE INTO and INSERT ...
+ON DUPLICATE KEY UPDATE?

 REPLACE INTO will actually perform a delete and then an insert, while INSERT … ON DUPLCIATE KEY UPDATE will perform an update (as the name suggests).
 I would think the latter would be faster.
 I have not done any performance testing between the two, but it only seems logical the update would be faster than the delete/insert.
 Please correct me if I’m wrong.